dynatrace-oss-contrib/sdk-go/observability/opentelemetry/v2/README.md

 Because we used the `context` that was re-created from the event, the call to `my-other-cloudevents-app` will be correlated with the initial span.
 If `my-other-cloudevents-app` is also instrumented and itself make more calls, these will also be part of the trace.

 Most use-cases are covered by using the `InjectDistributedTracingExtension` and `ExtractDistributedTracingExtension` helper functions.
-Under the hood, the functions use the `CloudEventCarrier` and `CloudEventTraceContext` types.
-They offer a "low-level" access to tracecontext information.

-### CloudEventCarrier and CloudEventTraceContext
+### CloudEventCarrier

 The `CloudEventCarrier` is an implementation of the OpenTelemetry [TextMapCarrier](https://github.com/open-telemetry/opentelemetry-go/blob/v1.0.0-RC3/propagation/propagation.go#L23).
 Its purpose is to carry the `tracecontext`, that is used by propagators later.

 `CloudEventCarrier` exposes the `DistributedTracingExtension` which is populated by the propagator.
 It works similarly as the [HeaderCarrier](https://github.com/open-telemetry/opentelemetry-go/blob/v1.0.0-RC3/propagation/propagation.go#L44) which allows getting/setting the `traceparent` header.

-The `CloudEventTraceContext` is a wrapper around the OpenTelemetry [TraceContext](https://github.com/open-telemetry/opentelemetry-go/blob/v1.0.0-RC3/propagation/trace_context.go) propagator.

-These types can be combined to get access to the "raw" `tracecontext` values (`traceparent` and `tracestate`).
+It can be used to get access to the "raw" `tracecontext` values (`traceparent` and `tracestate`).
 One use case is to inject the `tracecontext` from the `context` into the carrier, to gain access to the populated `DistributedTracingExtension`:

 ```go
 type MyEvent struct {